Page 2 of 6

 In the 1940s, the United Nations produced the Universal Declaration of Human Rights which was adopted in 1948.
-This Declaration applies to children as well as adults.
+This declaration applies to children as well as adults.
 However, growing awareness of the rights of children led to calls for a dedicated children's human rights treaty.
-In 1959, the United Nations General Assembly adopted the second Declaration of the Rights of the Child.
-This consisted of ten principles for working in the best interests of the child.
+In 1959, the United Nations General Assembly adopted the second declaration of the Rights of the Child.
+This consisted of 10 principles for working in the best interests of the child.
 This declaration was not legally binding, however, and was only a statement of intent.

 The United Nations Convention on the Rights of the Child (UNCRC) was drafted over the course of 10 years between 1979 and 1989.